tejada7/Java-Certification/OCP_Java17.md

 4. The child return type must be **covariant** i.e. the overriding return type should be assignable to the parent return type without a cast

+### Variable and method hiding
+Java does not allow variables to be overriden, they can be hidden though.
+They are resolved based on the type of the reference and **not the instance type** conversely to what occurs with polymorphic method calls.

+Likewise, static methods can be overriden if the parent's method is not declared as final.